pixelartexchange/artbase/artq/README.md

 ```

 Note:  The artq command-line tool "auto-magically"
-decodes "on-blockchain"  metadata in the base64 format.
+decodes "on-blockchain"  metadata in the base64 format

-Inline svg images in the base64 format get "cut" from the metadata and "pasted" decoded.
+and inline svg images in the base64 format get "cut" from the metadata and "pasted" decoded.
 Example for tokenId 0, that is, The Saudis #0:

 ``` xml
 <svg xmlns="http://www.w3.org/2000/svg"